Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in business studies or English are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a Level 3 vocational qualifications in business, media or marketing.
+Look at what your local college offers in those subjects such as:

 Get an apprenticeship:

 Apprenticeships are jobs with training.
 They’re a great opportunity to earn while you learn.
-However, it can be challenging to find jobs as an apprentice with production companies as many are not able to take people on for a whole year, which is an apprenticeship requirement at the moment.
+However, it can be challenging to find jobs as an apprentice with production companies.
 It might be worth looking for a job as an apprentice in an industry that uses similar skills, such working in advertising.
 This could help you develop your craft and create a body of work for a portfolio that you can use to find your way into film and TV drama at a later point.

 Volunteer: